 The Company recognizes legal obligations for reclamation and remediation associated with the retirement of long-lived assets at their fair value at the time the obligations are incurred ("AROs").
 Over time, the liability for AROs is recorded at its present value each period through accretion expense, and the capitalized cost is depreciated over the useful life of the related asset.
 Upon settlement of the liability, the Company either settles the AROs for the recorded amount or recognizes a gain or loss.
-As of December 31, 2016 and 2015, the Company's AROs included in other liabilities and accrued expenses were \$1,838 and \$2,058, respectively.
-As of December 31, 2016, \$968 of assets associated with the Company's AROs were not fully depreciated.
-During 2016 and 2015, the Company spent \$311 and \$140, respectively, on its AROs, and recognized accretion expense of \$70, \$60 and \$57 in 2016, 2015 and 2014, respectively, on its AROs.
+As of December 31, 2017 and 2016, the Company's AROs included in other liabilities and accrued expenses were \$1,582 and \$1,838, respectively.
+As of December 31, 2017, assets, net of accumulated depreciation, associated with the Company's AROs totaled \$910.
+During 2017 and 2016, the Company spent \$377 and \$311, respectively, on its AROs, and recognized accretion expense of \$73, \$70 and \$60 in 2017, 2016 and 2015, respectively, on its AROs.

 The AROs were estimated based on studies and the Company's process knowledge and estimates, and are discounted using a credit adjusted risk-free interest rate.
 The AROs are adjusted when further information warrants an adjustment.
-The Company estimates annual expenditures of approximately \$100 to \$200 each in years 2017 through 2021 relating to its AROs.
+The Company estimates annual expenditures of approximately \$100 to \$200 each in years 2018 through 2022 relating to its AROs.

-(1) Other Assets
+(l) Other Assets